uhawaii-system-its-ti-iam/hashicorp-vault-docker-image/README.md

 # Instructions

+For now these instructions are for linux and macOS.
+Windows instructions will be needed later.

+## Download this project

+1. Download this project to local host
+2. TBD

 ## Assumptions
-- The HOME environment variable is defined (true by default for linux and macOS)
+- The HOME environment variable is defined (true by default for linux and macOS).

 ## Container Setup

-Define HOME if it is not defined by default, for now.
+Define HOME if it is not defined in your OS by default, for now.

 Start the container, confirm that it is running.

     docker-compose up -d
     docker ps

+### Troubleshooting

+####  vault Error Head "https://registry-1.docker.io/v2/library/vault/manifests/latest": unauth...

+You must have a dockerhub access token.

 ## Vault Setup